The Big Doll House

 The inciting incident occurs at 12 minutes when The warden's escalating sadism and torture methods become unbearable when a prisoner is severely punished, making continued passive survival impossible..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Collier actively commits to the escape plan, agreeing to work with the other women.
+This shows the protagonist's commitment to Collier actively commits to the escape plan, agreeing to work with the other women.
 The group decides they will break out together or die trying., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The women successfully execute the initial phase of their escape plan, breaking free from the cell block.
+Significantly, this crucial beat The women successfully execute the initial phase of their escape plan, breaking free from the cell block.
 False victory: they believe freedom is within reach., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, One of the women is killed during the escape attempt.
-The "whiff of death" moment where their plan seems doomed and the cost of freedom becomes tragically real., reveals the protagonist at their lowest point.
+The "whiff of death" moment where their plan seems doomed and the cost of freedom becomes tragically real., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 81% of the runtime.
 The women realize their only chance is a final confrontation.
 They choose to fight back rather than return to captivity, synthesizing rage and solidarity into action., demonstrating the transformation achieved throughout the journey.